muhammadrehanazam/NOBEL_PRIZE/README.md

 Prize share (whether the award was shared)

-📊 Key Questions Answered

-Most Commonly Awarded Gender and Birth Country

-Male laureates dominate.

-The United States of America has produced the most laureates.

-Which Decade Favored US-born Laureates?
+#🎯 Objectives

+Identify the most commonly awarded gender and country

-Identified the decade with the highest ratio of US-born winners to total winners.
+Find the decade with the highest ratio of US-born laureates

-Female Laureates

-Found the decade and category where women had the highest representation.
+Discover the category & decade with the most female representation

-Identified the first woman Nobel laureate (Marie Curie, 1903, Physics).
+Highlight the first female Nobel laureate

-Multiple-time Winners

-Detected individuals/organizations who won more than once.
+List individuals/organizations with multiple Nobel Prizes

-🛠️ Tools & Libraries
+#🛠️ Tools & Libraries

 Python

-pandas (data cleaning & analysis)
+pandas

-matplotlib & seaborn (visualizations)

-Jupyter Notebook (interactive workflow)

-🚀 Skills Learned

-Data wrangling & cleaning with pandas

-Feature engineering (decade grouping, ratio analysis)

-Exploratory Data Analysis (EDA)

-Handling categorical data

-Presenting insights with clarity

-📌 Results Highlight

-Nobel Prizes have been awarded predominantly to Male scientists from the USA.

-The 2000s saw the highest share of US-born laureates.

-Marie Curie was the first woman laureate and remains the only person to win in two scientific fields (Physics & Chemistry).

-Organizations like the International Committee of the Red Cross have won multiple Peace Prizes.